kaiwolff/Eng88_FileAndErrorHandling/README.md

                     print(item)
 ```

 the except and finally blocks remain unchanged.
-There must be a more efficient way of checking if the file contains a string, and I intend to do some research on this before possibly rewritign the function to include this method.
+There must be a more efficient way of checking if the file contains a string, and I intend to do some research on this before possibly rewriting the function to include this method.